The Art Of Living

 “Using your talent, hobby or profession in a way that makes you contribute with something good to this world is truly the way to go.”
 Simon Zingerman

 The finances we derive from our work through our careers also support our economies.
-And a thriving economy means there is an increase standard of living for all, as abundant trade and commerce ensures prosperity for our countries.
+And a thriving economy means there is an increased standard of living for all, as abundant trade and commerce ensure prosperity for our countries.